MystenLabs/seal/crates/dkg-cli/README.md

 ### Overview

-1. Call `init_committee_for_rotation` to create new Committee object with members and threshold.
+1. Call `init_committee_for_rotation` to create a new Committee object with members and threshold.
-2. All members generate ECIES and signing keys, and `register` with their ECIES and signing public keys.
-Now Committee in State::PreDKG.
+2. All members generate ECIES and signing keys, and `register` with their ECIES and signing public keys and URL.
+Now the Committee in State::PreDKG.
 3. Old members run `dkg-cli init-rotation` with their old partial secret key, old partial public key, the old to new party ID mapping.
 New members run `dkg-cli init-rotation` without old shares.
 4. Old members run `dkg-cli create-message` and post their messages.
 5. All members run `dkg-cli process-all-messages`.
 This outputs their new partial secret key.
 Also outputs the key server public key and all partial public keys.
 The key server pk should remain the same as the one from the old committee.